sanying123/documentation/getting-started/shiftleft-requirements.md

 Component | Requirement
 --- | ---
 System | Linux, MacOS X, Windows
 Application Type | **Java 8** or **Java 9**.
-To verify that you are running the supported Java version, use the `java -version` command.
 Build environment | Linux or Mac with **Java 8** installed locally and with 16GB of memory available.

 Analysis should be performed for each code commit or build of the application.
 Automate analysis submissions using your preferred CI/CD system ([Bamboo](../integrating-with-shiftleft/integrating-bamboo-builds.md), CircleCI, [GoCD](../integrating-with-shiftleft/integrating-gocd-builds.md), [Jenkins](../integrating-with-shiftleft/integrating-jenkins-builds/integrating-jenkins-builds.md), [Travis](../integrating-with-shiftleft/integrating-travis-builds.md), [TeamCity](../integrating-with-shiftleft/integrating-teamcity-builds.md), etc.).

+To verify that you are running the supported Java version, use the `java -version` command.

 ### .NET Requirements for ShiftLeft Inspect

-ShiftLeft Inspect's .NET code analysis is performed on **source code** (not on the equivalence of byte code, which is the [CIL](https://en.wikipedia.org/wiki/Common_Intermediate_Language)), and does an actual build of your application.
+ShiftLeft Inspect's .NET code analysis is performed on **source code** (not on the equivalence of byte code, which is the [CIL](https://en.wikipedia.org/wiki/Common_Intermediate_Language)), and does an actual build of your application as part of the process.
 Therefore, the system in which you run ShiftLeft CLI  **must** must be able to successfully build the application.
 Remember to restore NuGet packages, if necessary.

 The analysis of .NET applications with the following characteristics is supported: